sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-oems.md

         Dism /Mount-Image /ImageFile:C:\mount\windows\Windows\System32\Recovery\winre.wim /index:1 /MountDir:C:\mount\winre

-    **Troubleshoot**: If winre.wim cannot be seen under the specified directory, use the following command to set the file visible:
+    Troubleshoot: If winre.wim cannot be seen under the specified directory, use the following command to set the file visible:

         attrib -h -a -s C:\mount\windows\Windows\System32\Recovery\winre.wim

-**Troubleshoot**: If mounting operation fails, make sure the Windows 10 version of DISM is the one installed with the Windows ADK is being used and not an older version from the Technician Computer.
+Troubleshoot: If the mounting operation fails, make sure the Windows 10 version of DISM is the one installed with the Windows ADK.
+Make sure that version is being used and not an older version from the Technician Computer.
 Do not mount images to protected folders, such as the User\Documents folder.
-If DISM processes are interrupted, consider temporarily disconnecting from the network and disabling virus protection.
+If DISM processes are interrupted, consider temporarily disconnecting from the network and disabling antivirus protection.

-### Adding Drivers
+### Adding drivers

-**Note: For automated solution to this section, please refer to the Imaging Servicing Script found in USB-B**\Windows10_IST\Windows10_IST.ps1.
+Note: For automated solution to this section, please refer to the Imaging Servicing Script found in USB-B\Windows10_IST\Windows10_IST.ps1.

 1. Adding driver packages (.inf files) one by one.
 SampleDriver\driver.inf is a **sample** driver package that is specific to the computer model.
-(Type a specific driver path). **If there are multiple driver packages please skip to the next step**
+(Type a specific driver path). **If there are multiple driver packages please skip to the next step**.

 2. Multiple drivers can be added on one command line if a folder is specified instead of an .inf file.
-To install all of the drivers in a folder and all its subfolders use the **/recurse** option.
+To install all of the drivers in a folder and all its subfolders, use the **/recurse** option.

         Dism /Image:C:\mount\windows /Add-Driver /Driver:c:\SampleDrivers /Recurse